Skip to main content

 How does asset-based lending work?

-Similar to the broader private credit segment, asset-based lending is relationship driven where professional networks established over years are used to find opportunities to lend to companies with specific borrowing needs.
-An asset-based lender is responsible for:
+Similar to other private credit strategies, asset-based lending is relationship driven where professional networks established over years are used to source transactions.
+Among other things, an asset-based lender is responsible for:

-• Formulating loan agreements and establishing appropriate covenants—special terms placed on borrowers that form part of the loan agreement
+• Formulating loan agreements and establishing appropriate covenants—terms placed on borrowers that form part of the loan agreement

 Assets used for collateral may include: